From Garden Experiment to Daily Peach Persimmon Smoothie Ritual

 Vitamin C in Peach Persimmon Smoothie Supports Immune Function

 The National Institutes of Health confirms vitamin C supports immune function.
 Their research shows vitamin C helps both parts of your immune system work.
-I'm not saying this peach persimmon smoothie prevents illness.
-But including vitamin C foods makes sense for health.
 One serving of this smoothie provides a good portion of daily vitamin C needs.

 Sourcing the Best Ingredients for Maximum Peach Persimmon Smoothie Flavour